Mutianyu Great Wall

 Where to Eat

 They are the two most visited sections in consideration of the scenery, equipment, and transportation.
-If you plan a visit on normal days, both of them are okay, but Badaling is more magnificent.
+If you plan a visit on normal days, both of them are okay.
 When you plan a visit during peak travel season, Mutianyu is recommended, for Badaling may be overcrowded on some big holidays and you probably cannot enjoy the scenery to the full.